j15k/wcag-skip-links/README.md

 ## Example

-You can the example implementation by use the `Tab` key to navigate the [rendered version](https://htmlpreview.github.io/?https://github.com/jonasjacek/wcag-skip-links/blob/master/skip-link-example.html) of the example `skip-link-example.html`.
+You can inspect the example implementation by using the `Tab` key to navigate the [rendered version](https://htmlpreview.github.io/?https://github.com/jonasjacek/wcag-skip-links/blob/master/skip-link-example.html) of the example `skip-link-example.html`.

 You can find the file itself on [GitLab](https://gitlab.com/jonasjacek/wcag-skip-links/-/blob/master/skip-link-example.html) and [GitHub](https://github.com/jonasjacek/wcag-skip-links/blob/master/skip-link-example.html).